Training OOD Detectors in their Natural Habitats: Related Work

 \paragraph{Anomaly Detection} Anomaly detection has received much attention in recent years (e.g., \cite{ruff2018deep, chalapathy2018anomaly, ergen2019unsupervised, perera2019learning, song2017hybrid}).
 In anomaly detection, a dataset is drawn \emph{i.i.d.} from $\P_\text{in}$ and the goal is to identify whether new data points are anomalous in the sense that they are not realizations from $\P_\text{in}$.
 In semi-supervised anomaly detection, an additional clean OOD dataset drawn from $\P_\text{out}$ is observed (e.g., \cite{ruff2019deep, daniel2019deep, hendrycks2018deep}).
 An important difference between anomaly detection and the OOD detection literature is that OOD detection additionally requires learning a classifier for the distribution $\P_{\mathcal{X}\mathcal{Y}}$.
 We refer the reader to \cite{ruff2021unifying, chalapathy2019deep} for detailed surveys on anomaly detection.

 A closely related paper to our work is \cite{blanchard2010semi}, which studies the setting where samples from $\Pin$ and $\P_\text{wild}$ are observed and the goal is to find a $\theta$ minimizing $ \mathbb{E}_{\*x \sim \P_\text{out}}(\d1{\{g_\theta(\*x)=\text{in}\}})$ subject to the constraint that $\mathbb{E}_{\*x \sim \Pin}(\d1{\{g_\theta(\*x)=\text{out}\}}) \leq \alpha$.
 This work has several important differences with ours.
 First, they do not consider the out-of-distribution problem, that is, where the distribution at test time $\P_\text{out}^\text{test}$ differs from $\P_\text{out}$, whereas our energy-based approach \eqref{eq:energy_robust} does.
 Second, their formulation only considers the task of distinguishing $\P_\text{out}$ and $\P_\text{in}$, not the task of doing classification simultaneously.
-Third, our work uses and theoretically analyzes the sigmoid loss for OOD detection, a differentiable loss that can be used in deep learning, whereas their work is mainly statistical, focusing on the computationally intractable 0-1 loss.
+Third, our work uses and theoretically analyzes the sigmoid loss for OOD detection, a differentiable loss that can be used in deep learning, whereas their work focuses on the computationally intractable 0-1 loss.
 Finally, their work is mainly statistical, only implementing their algorithm using a plug-in kernel-density estimator whereas we leverage neural networks using a computational approach based on ALM.

 \paragraph{Constrained Optimization} The augmented Lagrangian method is a popular approach to constrained optimization.
 It improves over two other related methods: the penalty method and the method of Lagrangian multipliers.
 While the penalty method suffers from ill-conditioning \cite{nocedal2006numerical}, the method of Lagrangian multipliers is specific to the convex case \cite{rockafellar1973dual}.
-In this paper, we adapt ALM to our setting from a recent version proposed and analyzed for the case of nonlinear inequality constraints \cite{xu2017first}.
+In this paper, we adapt ALM to our setting from a recent version proposed and analyzed for the case of nonlinear inequality constraints \cite{xu2021first}.
 There are only a limited number of examples of adapting ALM to modern neural networks (e.g., \cite{sangalli2021constrained} for class imbalance).
+To the best of our knowledge, our work is the first to explore constrained optimization for OOD detection problem